qtproject/pyside-pyside-setup/examples/async/minimal/doc/minimal.rst

 event loop (see `PEP 492 <https://peps.python.org/pep-0492/>`_).
 It is up to packages to implement an event loop, support for these keywords, and more.

-The best-known package for this is `asyncio`.
-Since both an async package and Qt itself work with event loops, special care must be taken to ensure that both event loops work with each other. asyncio offers a function `stop` that allows stopping an event loop without closing it.
-If it is called while a loop is running through `run_forever`, the loop will run the current batch of callbacks and then exit.
-New callbacks wil be scheduled the next time `run_forever` is called.
+The best-known package for this is `asyncio`. asyncio offers an API that allows for the asyncio event loop to be replaced by a custom implementation.
+Such an implementation is available with the `QtAsyncio` module.
+It is based on Qt and uses Qt's event loop in the backend.

-This approach is highly experimental and does not represent the state of the art of integrating Qt with asyncio.
-Instead it should rather be regarded more as a proof of concept to contrast asyncio with other async packages such as `trio`, which offers a dedicated `low-level API
+`trio` is another popular package that offers a dedicated `low-level API
 <https://trio.readthedocs.io/en/stable/reference-lowlevel.html>`_ for more
-complicated use cases such as this.
-Specifically, there exists a function `start_guest_run` that enables running the Trio event loop as a "guest" inside another event loop - Qt's in our case.
+complex use cases.
+Specifically, there exists a function `start_guest_run` that enables running the Trio event loop as a "guest" inside another event loop - Qt's in our case, standing in contrast to asyncio's approach.

 Based on this functionality, two examples for async usage with Qt have been
 implemented: `eratosthenes` and `minimal`: